Gabriel Lippmann: Colour photography

 A colour photograph made by Lippmann in the 1890s.
 It contains no pigments or dyes of any kind.

 Above all, Lippmann is best remembered as the inventor of a method for reproducing colours by photography, based on the interference phenomenon, which earned him the Nobel Prize in Physics in 1908.

 In 1886, Lippmann's interest turned to a method of fixing the colours of the solar spectrum on a photographic plate.
 On 2 February 1891, he announced to the French Academy of Sciences: "I have succeeded in obtaining the image of the spectrum with its colours on a photographic plate whereby the image remains fixed and can remain in daylight without deterioration."
-By April 1892, he was able to report that he had succeeded in producing colour images of a stained glass window, a group of flags, a bowl of oranges topped by a red poppy and a multicoloured parrot.
+By April 1892, he reported that he had succeeded in producing colour images of a stained glass window, a group of flags, a bowl of oranges topped by a red poppy and a multicoloured parrot.
 He presented his theory of colour photography using the interference method in two papers to the Academy, one in 1894, the other in 1906.

 A standing wave.
 The red dots are the wave nodes.

 The interference phenomenon in optics occurs as a result of the wave propagation of light.
 When light of a given wavelength is reflected back upon itself by a mirror, standing waves are generated, much as the ripples resulting from a stone dropped into still water create standing waves when reflected back by a surface such as the wall of a pool.
 In the case of ordinary incoherent light, the standing waves are distinct only within a microscopically thin volume of space next to the reflecting surface.

 Lippmann made use of this phenomenon by projecting an image onto a special photographic plate capable of recording detail smaller than the wavelengths of visible light.
 The light passes through the supporting glass sheet into a very thin and nearly transparent photographic emulsion containing sub microscopically small silver halide grains.
 A temporary mirror of liquid mercury in intimate contact with the emulsion reflects the light back through it, creating standing waves whose nodes has little effect while their antinodes create a latent image.
 After development, the result is a structure of lamellae, a very fine fringe pattern in distinct parallel layers composed of submicroscopic metallic silver grains, which is a permanent record of the standing waves.
 Throughout the emulsion, the spacing of the lamellae corresponds to the half-wavelengths of the light photographed; λ/(2n), λ being the wavelength of light in air and n is the refractive index of the emulsion.
 Thus colour information is stored locally.
 The larger the separation between the fringes, the longer was the wavelength recorded from the image colour, red being the longest.